89211208/Frameworks/Tutorials/02_FullStack.md

 }
 ```
 - *componentDidMount* is part of the life cycle of ***React.js*
-- Notice that we are using axios and the *get* method to access the *'/novice'* endoint
+- Notice that we are using axios and the *get* method to access the *'/novice'* endpoint
-- As we are working asynchronous requests we can use the method *.then*
+- As we are working with asynchronous requests we can use the method *.then*
 - Once there is a response we access to the data object.
-- We are using setState from **React.js** to put the data in the local state
+- We are using **setState** from **React.js** to put the data in the local state

-4. In the *render* method create a variable data that stores what is contained in *Novice* from our local state.
+4. In the **render** method create a variable data that stores what is contained in *Novice* from the local state.

 ```javascript
 let data=this.state.Novice